“Out beyond ideas of wrongdoing and rightdoing, there is a field. I’ll meet you there.”– Rumi.

 “There’s an awful lot of vegans living on vegan junk food.
 This isn’t a good diet, just because it’s vegan.
 There’s a whole industry built up around the paranoias of vegans and supplying them with basically junk food.
 So, that’s not something I would condone either.”

-“Clearly veganism is increasing quite rapidly and I’m quite worried about it because, in many cases, these people are eating poor quality food.
+“Clearly veganism is increasing quite rapidly.
+I’m quite worried about it because, in many cases, these people are eating poor quality food.
 If you’re going to be vegan you need to be eating whole foods, grains and pulses and vegetables, grown relatively local to where you live if possible.

 “We’re now the third generation of people who are used to buying food out of season, from all over the world.
 This also has a huge environmental impact.